apsdsm/datahelpers/README.md

 This is not finished software - this library is actively being developed, and is probably going to improve as time goes on.
 Use at your own risk.
 Also, right now it's set to spit out a lot of debug data, so don't be concerned if your debug console seem unusually verbose.

+## Changes

+### v0.2

+- you don't need to pass an array of field names any more.
+These are now calculated automatically by the importer when it gets a new spreadsheet.
+- added an auto import method for simple data types

+### v0.1

+- initial version

 ## How it works

 The system is made up of three major parts.